The Restriction Theorem for Fully Nonlinear Subequations

 \Def{\BB.4} A closed subset $F\ss J^2(X)$ which satisfies the positivity condition (P) will be called a {\bf subequation}.

 {\bf Note.} This does not agree with the terminology of [HL$_6$] where subequations were assumed to have two additional properties: a stronger topological condition (T) and, in order to have a chance of proving uniqueness in the Dirichlet problem, standard negativity condition (N) on the values of the dependent variable (cf. [HL$_6$]).
-These conditions are unnecessary for the discussion here.
+However, these conditions are unnecessary for the discussion in this paper.